Bearer/bearer/docs/guides/custom-rule.md

   - `associated_recipe`: Links the rule to a [recipe]({{meta.sourcePath}}/tree/main/pkg/classification/db/recipes).
 Useful for associating a rule with a third party.
 Example: “Sentry” (Optional)
   - `remediation_message`: Used for internal rules, this builds the documentation page for a rule.
 (Optional)
   - `documentation_url`: Used to pass custom documentation URL for the summary report.
 This can be useful for linking to your own internal documentation or policies.
 By default, all rules in the main repo will automatically generate a link to the rule on [docs.bearer.com](/).
 (Optional)
 - `auxiliary`: Allows you to define helper rules and detectors to make pattern-building more robust.
 Auxiliary rules contain a unique `id` and their own `patterns` in the same way rules do.
 You’re unlikely to use this regularly.
 See the [weak_encryption]({{meta.sourcePath}}/blob/a55ff8cf6334a541300b0e7dc3903d022987afb6/pkg/commands/process/settings/rules/ruby/lang/weak_encryption.yml) rule for examples.
+In addition, see our advice on how to avoid [variable joining](#variable-joining) in auxiliary rules.
 (Optional)
 - `skip_data_types`: Allows you to prevent the specified data types from triggering this rule.
 Takes an array of strings matching the data type names.
 Example: “Passwords”.
 (Optional)
 - `only_data_types`: Allows you to limit the specified data types that trigger this rule.
 Takes an array of strings matching the data type names.
 Example: “Passwords”.
 (Optional)